The Reliable Betrayal

 Avoiding the Unforgivable Sins and Managing the Aftermath

-Some betrayals don’t elevate your game—they murder it.
+Some betrayals murder your game instead of elevating it.
 These cardinal sins violate the sacred pact between you and your players:

 The Nullification tells players their choices meant nothing.
-“It was all according to my master plan” isn’t clever; it’s lazy.
+“It was all according to my master plan” is lazy.
 Players didn’t spend hours strategizing just to discover they were puppets on your strings.

 The Deus ex Machina drops betrayal from clear skies.
 Your friendly bartender suddenly reveals he’s been the god of trickery?
-Without groundwork, this isn’t surprising—it’s just stupid.
+Without groundwork, this isn’t surprising.
+It’s just bad.

 The Unearned Intimacy assumes emotional weight where none exists.
 That forgettable merchant they bartered with twice isn’t going to break hearts when revealed as the villain.